 |Bulgarian Ports Infrastructure Company||ERDF firstname.lastname@example.org||BULGARIA|

-The Regional Government of Lower Austria as Lead partner and Bulgarian Ports Infrastructure Company as the host of the kick-off event are pleased to invite you to the Kick-Off Conference of the Danube-Black Sea (DBS) Gateway Region project held...
+SAVE-THE-DATE: Final Conference on 13 June 2019 in Krems, Austria The Regional Government of Lower Austria as Lead partner is pleased to invite you to the Final Conference of the Danube-Black Sea (DBS) Gateway Region project!
+The...